121 Barrow Hall

 My research examines the role of shared decision making and decision skill in well-being with a specific focus on the domains of health, money, and relationships.

 For the past five years, I have served as the Principal Investigator for the Bureau of Consumer Financial Protection on its project to define and measure financial well-being, as well as test hypotheses of its drivers.
 I currently serve as a Principal Investigator in the NCAA / Department of Defense Mind Matters Challenge with a three-year project examining the role of design thinking and social marketing in encouraging concussion reporting among young adults.
-My research has been published in the Journal of Consumer Research and Journal of Business Research and presented at the National Athletic Training Association, GLATA, Frontiers in Service, Association for Consumer Research, American Council of Consumer Interests, CFP Academic Research Colloquium, Financial Planning Association, and other conferences.
+My research has been published in the Journal of Consumer Research, Journal of Business Research, and Sports Health and presented at the National Athletic Training Association, GLATA, Frontiers in Service, Association for Consumer Research, American Council of Consumer Interests, CFP Academic Research Colloquium, Financial Planning Association, and other conferences.
 I am also a fellow of the Center for Financial Security at the University of Wisconsin-Madison.

 My teaching has been greatly influenced not only by my experiences in an academic setting but also in a dynamic business environment.
 One of the most insightful lessons I learned from both was that the ability to think critically and take meaningful action based on the thinking are invaluable skills for anyone.
 Rather than seeing the last day of class as the ending, I see it as the beginning.
 My job is to prepare students in the 15 or so weeks we have for that beginning.
 Thus, a cornerstone of my teaching philosophy and personal teaching goals is to ensure students leave my courses with not just information, but also capacity, wisdom and the confidence to impact their worlds with what they have learned.